-For instance, in Arcachon Bay, France, the seagrass meadows, historically covered approximately 40 km² of the bay, making it one of the largest seagrass habitats in Europe (Cognat et al., 2018).
+For instance, in Arcachon Bay, France, seagrass meadows historically covered approximately 40 km² of the bay, making it one of the largest seagrass habitats in Europe (Cognat et al., 2018).
 This meadow experienced a drastic decline, losing over 40% of its coverage between 1989 and 2019 (Muller et al., 2024).
 Recognising this loss, the Natural Marine Park of Arcachon Bay launched active restoration efforts, including the transplantation of Zostera noltei sods and participatory seed collection initiatives.
 Laurent (2024) has shown that after the first monitoring, 85% of the transplanted sods (405 out of 476) had survived, with all nine sods surviving in 68% of the sites (36 stations), showing a promising start.
 However, on the two flats monitored twice, a high mortality rate of around 60% was recorded during the second monitoring.
 Additionally, 82% of transplants expanded at the first monitoring, but only 10% maintained this expansion in the second monitoring, reflecting the complexity of long-term restoration success.
 This case study highlights the challenges faced by seagrass restoration efforts.

 RS can play a critical role in identifying suitable areas for seagrass restoration by mapping habitat suitability and assessing anthropogenic pressures (Hu et al., 2021).
 Integrating spatial data with environmental predictors such as water quality, depth, and substrate type makes it possible to pinpoint locations with the greatest potential for successful restoration while minimising risks from human activities.
 This technology supports the evaluation of restoration success and facilitates adaptive management by identifying environmental conditions that favour seagrass recovery.
-By integrating remote sensing with ecological studies, restoration efforts can be more targeted, efficient, and adaptive to ongoing environmental changes.
+By integrating remote sensing with ecological studies, restoration efforts can be more targeted, efficient, and adaptive to ongoing environmental changes (Valle et al., 2014).

-The DISCOV model could support seagrass restoration efforts with its ability to classify vegetation at very high spatial resolutions and its demonstrated accuracy in distinguishing seagrass from other green macrophytes.
-By offering precise habitat classification and mapping, DISCOV can aid in identifying optimal restoration sites (e.g. finding sites that limit competition with other species) and monitoring restored meadows.
+The DISCOV model could support seagrass restoration efforts with its ability to classify vegetation at very high spatial resolutions and distinguish seagrass from other green macrophytes.
+By offering precise habitat classification and mapping, DISCOV can aid at identifying optimal restoration sites (e.g. finding sites that limit competition with other species) and monitoring restored meadows.
 Its application could enhance our capacity to adapt restoration strategies based on real-time, fine-scale data, ultimately supporting the resilience and recovery of seagrass ecosystems.
 DISCOV and ICE CREAMS are smart data tools that are planned to be applied in the EU restoration project REBORN (Unlocking seagRass rEstoration at scale in NWE as a BGI and natural capital OppoRtuNity) submitted to the Interreg program.
 Satellite and drone imagery will be used to track changes in seagrass distribution in the North-West regions of Europe, identify at-risk areas, and prioritise interventions.
 As transboundary tools, they will facilitate data sharing and joint management between countries.
 Satellites and drone images are powerful communication tools for engaging the public and authorities by providing visual, data-rich, and easily interpretable information.
 They can foster greater public support for restoration initiatives.